donovanh/reps-web/content/blog/2024-02-24-dev-diary-03/index.md

   - dev-diary
 ---

-Last week I launched my [Reps app on TestFlight](https://testflight.apple.com/join/Keq4Mca2) for any curious early testers to try out.
+I've now launched [Reps]({{metadata.appLink}}) on the app store.
 This week I looked into how I can persist recorded data, and adjusted layouts for smaller screens.

 ## TODO Check-in